« Previous Page

 Your doctor or midwife may have you stop taking a medicine or may switch

 you to another one.
 Some medicines that aren't safe in the first trimester may

 be safe to use later in the pregnancy.

 Some medicines are known to increase the chance of birth defects

 or other problems.
-But sometimes, stopping a medicine (such as one that
+But sometimes there's more risk for the mother and her baby if she stops taking a medicine (such as one that

-to take the medicine.
-Talk to your doctor about any medicines you take if you
+controls seizures) than if she keeps taking it.
+Talk to your doctor or midwife about any medicines you take if you

-Talk to your doctor or nurse-midwife about any herbal supplements
+Talk to your doctor or midwife about any herbal supplements

-unless you talk with your doctor or nurse-midwife first.
+unless you talk with your doctor or midwife first.